-The national event dropout rate presented here is based on data from the CPS and is an estimate of the percentage of both private and public high school students who left high school between the beginning of one school year and the beginning of the next without earning a high school diploma or an alternative credential (e.g., a GED).
-Specifically, the rate describes the percentage of youth ages 15 through 24 in the United States who dropped out of grades 10-12 from either public or private schools in the 12 months between one October and the next (e.g., October 2007 to October 2008).
-The measure provides information about the rate at which U.S. high school students are leaving school without a successful outcome.
+The national event dropout rate presented here is based on data from the CPS and is an estimate of the percentage of both private and public high school students who left high school between the beginning of one school year and the beginning of the next without earning a high school diploma or an alternative credential, such as a GED.
+Specifically, the rate describes the percentage of youth ages 15 through 24 in the United States who dropped out of grades 10-12 from either public or private schools in the 12 months between one October and the next (e.g., October 2008 to October 2009).
+The measure provides information about the rate at which U.S. high school students are leaving school without receiving a high school credential.
 As such, it can be used to study student experiences in the U.S. secondary school system in a given year.
 It is not well suited for studying how many people in the country lack a high school credential irrespective of whether they attended U.S. high schools, nor does it provide a picture of the dropout problem more generally because it only measures how many students dropped out in a single year, and students may reenter the school system after that time.
-More detail about the definition and computation of the event dropout rate and other rates in this report can be found in appendix A.
+More detail about the definition and computation of the event dropout rate and other rates along with a summary table of how rates in this report relate to each other can be found in appendix A.

-- Event dropout rates: On average, 3.5 percent of students who were enrolled in public or private high schools in October 2007 left school before October 2008 without completing a high school program (table 1).
-No measurable change was detected in the event dropout rate between 2007 and 2008 (3.5 percent in both years); however, since 1972, event dropout rates have trended downward, from 6.1 percent in 1972 to 3.5 percent in 2008 (figure 1 and table 2).
-Declines occurred primarily from 1972 through 1990, when the rate reached 4.0 percent.
-From 1990 through 1995, event rates increased, but then trended downward again from 1995 through 2008.
-These fluctuations during the 1990s and early to mid-2000s resulted in no measurable difference between the 1990 and 2008 event dropout rates. - Event dropout rates by sex: There was no measurable difference in the 2008 event dropout rates for males and females, a pattern generally found since 1972 (tables 1 and 3).
+- Event dropout rates: On average, 3.4 percent of students who were enrolled in public or private high schools in October 2008 left school before October 2009 without completing a high school program (table 1).
+No measurable change was detected in the event dropout rate between 2008 and 2009 (3.5 percent in 2008 and 3.4 percent in 2009); however, since 1972, event dropout rates have trended downward, from 6.1 percent in 1972 to 3.4 percent in 2009 (figure 1 and table 2).
+The rate declined through the 1970s and 1980s reaching 4.0 percent in 1990.
+Between 1990 and 1995, the rate increased to 5.7 percent.
+The rate then declined again, reaching 3.4 percent in 2009.
+These fluctuations during the 1990s and 2000s resulted in no measurable difference between the 1990 and 2009 event dropout rates. - Event dropout rates by sex: There was no measurable difference in the 2009 event dropout rates for males and females, a pattern generally found since 1972 (tables 1 and 3).
 Exceptions to this pattern occurred in 4 years-1974, 1976, 1978, and 2000-when males had measurably higher event dropout rates than females.

-&lt;sup>11 Data about 9th-grade dropouts are not available in the Current Population Survey (see appendix A for more information).
+11 Data on 9th-grade dropouts are not available in the Current Population Survey (see appendix A for more information).
 The state event dropout rates for public high school students presented later in this report are based on the Common Core of Data, which includes 9th-graders.

-&lt;sup>12 Trend analyses were conducted using regressions.
+12 Trend analyses were conducted using regressions.
 See appendix A for more details.